Strelna: History

 Strelna was first mentioned in Cadastral surveying of Vodskaya pyatina in 1500, as the village of Strelna on Retse Strelne on the Sea in the churchyard Kipen Koporsky County.
 After Treaty of Stolbovo these lands were part of Sweden, and in 1630 in Strelna appears as a baronial estate of Swedish politician Johan Skytte.
-The estate had a marina, a water mill, a pond, a greenhouse and a small house church.

 Palace of Peter the Great

-Formerly a Swedish chancellor's estate, Strelna was chosen by Peter the Great as a place for his future summer house in 1714.
-Jean Baptiste Le Blond, famous for his work with André Le Nôtre at Versailles, was commissioned to prepare designs for a palace and park.
-Le Blond envisaged the palace as a Château d'Eau, situated on a round island.
-The gardens were laid out to Le Blond's design, but the master's death prevented him from completing a more elaborate project for the palace.

 In 1718, a temporary wooden palace was constructed in Strelna.
-It had been used by the Russian royalty as a sort of hunting lodge, and has been faithfully preserved to this day.
-After Le Blond's death, the commission to build the grand palace passed to Niccolo Michetti, a disciple of the Roman Carlo Fontana.
+It had been used by the Russian royalty as a sort of hunting lodge, and has been preserved to this day.
 A cornerstone was laid in June 1720, but next year it became apparent that the place was ill-adapted for installation of fountains, thus Peter decided to concentrate his attention on the nearby Peterhof.
-Disappointed, Michetti left Russia, and all works in Strelna were suspended.
+Italian architect Nicola Michetti left Strelna, and all works were suspended.

 On ascending the throne in 1741, Peter's daughter Elizabeth intended to complete her father's project.
 Her favourite architect Bartolomeo Rastrelli was asked to expand and aggrandize Michetti's design.
 But Rastrelli's attention was soon diverted to other palaces, in Peterhof and Tsarskoye Selo, so the Strelna palace stood unfinished until the end of the century.

 Family home of the Konstantinovichi branch of the Romanovs

 In 1797, Strelna was granted to Grand Duke Konstantin Pavlovich (second son of Paul I) and his wife Grand Duchess Anna Feodorovna (aunt of Queen Victoria).
 Despite a great fire in 1803, the Konstantin Palace was completed by 1807.
-Andrei Voronikhin and Luigi Rusca were held responsible for architecture of its upper storeys.
 After Konstantin's death, the palace passed to his nephew, and the Konstantinovichi branch of the Romanov dynasty retained its ownership until the Revolution.